 Blackstone is a very small town located in the state of Virginia.
 With a population of 3,491 people and three constituent neighborhoods, Blackstone is the 157th largest community in Virginia.

-Unlike some towns, Blackstone isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Blackstone are a mix of both white- and blue-collar jobs.
-Overall, Blackstone is a town of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Blackstone who work in office and administrative support (15.91%), sales jobs (14.39%), and maintenance occupations (13.51%).
+Blackstone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Blackstone is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Blackstone who work in office and administrative support (15.02%), management occupations (11.26%), and sales jobs (10.30%).

-Being a small town, Blackstone does not have a public transit system used by locals to get to and from work.
+Blackstone is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Blackstone in 2010 was $21,723, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
-This equates to an annual income of $86,892 for a family of four.
+The per capita income in Blackstone in 2010 was $21,287, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $85,148 for a family of four.
 However, Blackstone contains both very wealthy and poor people as well.

 Blackstone is an extremely ethnically-diverse town.
 The people who call Blackstone home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blackstone residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Blackstone include Dutch, English, Irish, and Greek.
+Important ancestries of people in Blackstone include Dutch, European, English, and Irish.

 The most common language spoken in Blackstone is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include German and Spanish.